 Hence, the type of ROOs, and how it is administered would play a crucial role in the global trading order.
-Even now, in East Asia (throughout this paper, this refers to the ten countries of ASEAN plus six countries including China, Japan, South Korea, India, Australia and New Zealand), there are apprehensions that the increasing number of FTAs is creating a complex and inconsistent web of rules of origin that could limit and/or distort the use of the trade preferences.
+Even now, in East Asia (in this paper, this refers to the ten countries of ASEAN plus three countries including China, Japan and South Korea), there are apprehensions that the increasing number of FTAs is creating a complex and inconsistent web of rules of origin that could limit and/or distort the use of the trade preferences.
 These concerns are well recognized as manifested in the numerous studies and discussions covering the related issues, especially in recent years.
-See for example, Estevadeordal and Suominen (2003), Haddad (2007), Manchin and Pelkmans-Balaoing (2007), Kirk (2007) and Kawai and Wignaraja (2007).